 In this talk, we will provide a technical overview of CaffeOnSpark, its API and deployment on a private cloud or public cloud (AWS EC2).
 We will share our experience on applying CaffeOnSpark to various use cases, and discuss potential areas of community collaboration.

-Andy Feng is a VP Architecture at Yahoo, leading the architecture and design of big data and machine learning initiatives.
-He's architected major platforms for personalization, ads serving, NoSQL, and cloud infrastructure.
+Andy Feng is a VP Architect at Nvidia, building solutions to empower advanced AI research and applications in variety compute environments.
+Previously, he was a VP Architect at Yahoo, leading the architecture and design of big data and machine learning initiatives.

 Jun Shi is a Principal Engineer at Yahoo who specializes in machine learning platforms and large-scale machine learning algorithms.
 Prior to Yahoo, he was designing wireless communication chips at Broadcom, Qualcomm and Intel.